BezAnastasiya/rsschool-cv/cv.md

 - **Website development**
 Attended a course of lectures at **It-Academy** in 2014
 ## Education
-- Belarusian National Technical University
+- Belarusian National Technical University(From 2010 to 2015)
+engineer-programmer
 ## Work experience
 - **Direct Partner Company** (_For 1 year [2019]_)
 Programmer engineer (Trainee)